anonymousForReviewers/ICSE2022SeisSubmission39/README.md

 # ICSE2022SeisSubmission39
-This is the website for artifact evaluation of ICSE2022-SEIS sumbission 39: Path Toward Elderly-User-Friendly Mobile Apps: Empirical Studies and Guidelines of App Adaptation for Elderly Users
+This is the website for artifact evaluation of ICSE2022-SEIS submission 39: Path Toward Elderly-User-Friendly Mobile Apps: Empirical Studies and Guidelines of App Adaptation for Elderly Users

 **LiteratureReview** contains our code for crawling papers and results, which are used by our LITERATURE REVIEW (section 2).